ISTE Standards

 Educators facilitate learning with technology to support student achievement of the 2016 ISTE Standards for Students.

-As a facilitator, I use digital tools to deepen learning by giving students opportunities to collaborate, communicate, and reflect in meaningful ways.
+As a facilitator, I use digital tools to deepen learning by providing students opportunities to collaborate, communicate, and reflect in meaningful ways.
 Tools like Padlet allow students to share their thinking, learn from peers, and gain new perspectives, even when the tool isn’t tied to a specific subject area.
 I also use platforms such as Google Forms and Seesaw to support student reflection, track progress, and create opportunities for students to explain their reasoning.
 By integrating technology that promotes creativity, peer interaction, and critical thinking, I help students take ownership of their learning and engage more deeply with content.

 Analyst